GU-CLASP/dialogue-systems-1-2024/Exercises/javascript-exercises.md

 ## Exercise 1: randomize and input/prompt

-Write a program that takes a random integer between 1 and 10 from the user, and the user is then prompted to input a guess number.
+Write a program that takes a random integer between 1 and 10, and the user is then prompted to input a guess number.
 The program displays (`console.log()` or `alert()`) a message `"Good Work"` if the input matches the guess number otherwise `"Not matched"`.